I didn't get on Forbes 30 under 30

 And my life looks totally different than when I was 20.

 I have a career I adore.
 A community I cherish.
-Friends I would die for, a partner I am determined to grow old with.
+Friends I would die for.
 Passions and hobbies outside of work.
 A deep love of walks and sunshine and 2000s pop punk and the stars.

 There are things I am excited to grow into, like solo travel.
 There are things I am excited to level up in, like swing dancing.
 There are things I am excited to deepen into, like my role as an astrologer.